Digital Dimmers

 If the set level is less than the Kickstart Brightness level, this value is set to Slow to achieve a smooth unnoticeable transition at the end of the kickstart.

-Mention Load Brand, Load Model, Load Quantity and Profile notes in the specified space and confirm OK.
+Enter the required information in Load Brand, Load Model, Load Quantity and Profile notes and click OK.

 The custom load profile settings created can be saved and used for other dimmer channels and dimmer devices by exporting the settings using Save To File.
 The Save to file is enabled once there is a change in the settings.